The Wilderness Society (United States): Public land production

+These goals and their complexity demonstrate the progress that has been made in just over half a century of The Wilderness Society.
+In 1964, there were 9 million acres of federal wild land, but now The Wilderness Society has such lofty goals and much more extensive wilderness areas, demonstrating its success over the years.

 Awards

 The Wilderness Society makes several annual awards.

 The Ansel Adams Award

 Named for photographer and conservationist Ansel Adams, the Ansel Adams Award awarded to a current or former federal official who has been a strong advocate of conservation.